docker/docs/cloud/aci-integration.md

 ## Updating applications

-From a deployed Compose application, you can update the application by re-deploying it with the same project name: `docker compose up --project-name PROJECT`.
+From a deployed Compose application, you can update the application by re-deploying it with the same project name: `docker compose --project-name PROJECT up`.

 Updating an application means the ACI node will be reused, and the application will keep the same IP address that was previously allocated to expose ports, if any.
 ACI has some limitations on what can be updated in an existing application (you will not be able to change CPU/memory reservation for example), in these cases, you need to deploy a new application from scratch.